technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

     **NOTE**

-    If the Interview Agent is greyed out and not selectable then tht means it did not Publish.
+    If the Interview Agent is greyed out and not selectable then that means it did not Publish.
 Go back to the Interview Agent and publish it first.

 3. Set the **Description** to be,